 You cannot possibly imagine every point of entry for mold, but you can be attentive and avoid exposing employees and tenants to dangerous black mold.
 More importantly, if you discover black mold or have black mold reported to you, respond quickly and thoroughly.

-It is not recommended that you take care of the problem yourself.
+It is not recommended that you take care of the problem yourself, but hire a professional mold removal company.
 It may be possible to remove black mold from a facility with bleach and the removal of contaminated material.
 Professionals will be able to do a much better job.
 They will recognize materials mold prefers and remove it completely.

 Especially when tenants are the victim, it may be their own neglect that causes black mold to get into the home.
 You can prove your due diligence by hiring professionals to minimize black mold risk.